elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

 ----

-# Existing POA workflow
+# Existing PoA workflow

-- every hour EJP sends csv files with metadata to the `elife-ejp-ftp` S3 bucket.
-They have been provided access to this via the [https://cloudgates.net]() service, and to change the location of this we need to [modify the cloudgates settings](https://github.com/elifesciences/elifesciences-wiki/wiki/adding-a-ftp-endpoint-to-an-AWS-S3-bucket-via-the-cloudgates-service) and resupply FTP credentials to the vendor
+- EJP delivers CSV files to the `elife-ejp-ftp` S3 bucket every two hours at 10 minutes past the hour (7.10am, 9.10am, 11.10am etc).
+The content of the CSV metadata is defined by SQL queries of the database built by eLife staff.
+EJP have been provided access to the S3 bucket via the [https://cloudgates.net]() service - to change the location of this we need to [modify the cloudgates settings](https://github.com/elifesciences/elifesciences-wiki/wiki/adding-a-ftp-endpoint-to-an-AWS-S3-bucket-via-the-cloudgates-service) and resupply FTP credentials to the vendor.
-- when an article has been accepted for publication in EJP the production team hit a button in EJP that will cause EJP to FTP a file to the `elife-ejp-poa-delivery` S3 bucket
+- When an article has been accepted for publication on EJP, the production team hit a button on EJP that will cause EJP to FTP a zip file to the `elife-ejp-poa-delivery` S3 bucket.
+This is not immediate <span style="color:red">(MH to check when exports occur)</span>.
+The zip file contains:
+	- XML manifest
+	- Author PDF of Word file (complete with EJP cover sheet - which required 'decapitation')
+	- All associated files for publication (figures, suppl files, videos, etc)
 - `cron.py` checks at 11am for new content in a bucket defined by the setting `poa_bucket` which needs to be set to be the same bucket that EJP are sending their content to (done in settings.py for the elife-bot code)
 - on discovering a new file in that bucket (via the S3Monitor activity) the [PackagePOA](#PackagePOA) activity is started
 - this activity looks for content in directories on the local Ec2 machine that are set in the settings file of the [elife-poa-xml-generation](https://github.com/elifesciences/elife-poa-xml-generation/blob/master/example-settings.py) code.
 It then sends the output to an s3 bucket [that is defined](https://github.com/elifesciences/elife-bot/blob/exp/activity/activity_PackagePOA.py#L276) by the [settings.poa_packaging_bucket](https://github.com/elifesciences/elife-bot/blob/exp/activity/activity_PackagePOA.py#L60) which is set to `elife-poa-packaging`